trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 pub struct AtomicChain(AtomicU64);

 /// Since this is most of our RAM and cache misses we make sure it's
-/// to cache lines for style points
+/// aligned to cache lines for style points
 #[repr(align(64))]
 pub struct ChainedTweet {
     pub tweet: Tweet,